Jusremo/Decluttered-TV-Collections/README.md

 * Windows 10-11?
 Have to look into Linux compatibility
 * python-plexapi 4.15.7+ (installed by requirements.txt)
 * Base Smart Collection to pull from and format into a new collection (this must remain on plex, hiding it is fine, as long as it exists)
-* This slows down Sonarr importing, Sonarr waits for the script to finish for each import before moving on to the next.
+* If connecting it to Sonarr importing, Sonarr waits for the script to finish for each import before moving on to the next.
 There are workarounds, I will include one soon.

 ### How to Use